solomonsojay/TaskDefender/README.md

 - **No External Servers**: No data is sent to third parties
 - **Export/Import**: Full control over your data
 - **Optional Monitoring**: External monitoring features are opt-in only
+- **No Authentication**: No personal information required to use the app

 ## Tech Stack